ranginui/ranginui.github.io/poems/disconnect.md

 One week to wander La Rambla, to trace my fingers\
 along stone walls older than my country.\
 No work phone will buzz in my pocket,\
-no laptop will weigh down my shoulders—\
+no laptop will weigh down my shoulders\
 just eyes wide open to Gothic quarters and seaside air.

 Then the train will pull away, rhythmic and sure,\